acemarino/CodeSample/README.md

 - Handles password encryption.
 - Handles user validation for SignUp and LogIn.

-More of RamenIO and a fully running application can be found at https://github.com/acemarino/PersonalRamenIO.
+More of RamenIO and a fulll application can be found at https://github.com/acemarino/PersonalRamenIO.

 ### ArtistPortfolioWebsite